Gerard Wozek

 Wozek contributed the text to Flutter and Spin,a poetry video created along with poet Kelsey Bryan-Zwick for the 2023 International Poetry Video Festival held in Los Angeles, California.
 The film took an Honorable Mention Award.

 Along with filmmaker Mary Russell, Wozek has produced award winning poetry videos which have screened around the world.
-Most recently, he collaborated on the video poem, Not Death but Love, which is a tribute to English Victorian poet Elizabeth Barrett Browning.
-The film was juried into the 2021 Athens Video Poetry Festival, where it premiered over the summer.
+Most recently, he collaborated on the video poem, Aviary, which mixes magical realism with environmental plights.
+The film was juried into several film festivals including Ó Bhéal’s 13th International Poetry-Film Fest in Cork, Ireland, where it was shortlisted for the 2025 competition.

 In 2020, Wozek was featured in the compilation, Closet Cases: Queers on What We Wear (Et Alia Press, 2020), edited by Megan Volpert.
 Wozek’s coming-of-age narrative: “History of My Underwear” deals with issues of strict identity conformity and compliance.